keboola/connection-docs/transformations/workspace/index.md

 When a workspace is created, it enters the **Active** state and can be used.

 - Database (Snowflake, Redshift, and Synapse) workspaces are billed by the runtime of queries executed in them.
 As such, we leave them in active state until you delete them.
 - JupyterLab workspaces are billed by their running time.
-JupyterLab workspaces can be terminated and resumed, in order to reduce running time while preserving your work.
+They can be terminated and resumed, in order to reduce running time while preserving your work.

 {: .image-popup}
 ![Workspace - States](/transformations/workspace/workspace-states.svg)